 After breakfast, your cycling holiday has come to an end.
 You can take a flight from Brussels or take the train back to Amsterdam.

-You will follow a well-signposted route that is as good as flat, low traffic or even car free.
+You will follow a well-signposted route that is as good as flat, and partly even carfree.
 Only towards the very end does it get slightly hilly.
 The towns themselves are perfect for touring by bike.